This video tutorial will demonstrate how to find and access business information through the library database Business Insights: Essentials.

 If you choose academic journals, magazines, news, or trade journals, you will see what has been published about the company in those formats.

-This example shows recent magazine articles about the Walt Disney Company.
+This example shows recent magazine articles about Apple.
 You may limit these results by using options on the left under the Search Within Results search box.

 The Company Histories link provides comprehensive entries from the International Directory of Company Histories.

 SWOT Reports help analyze how well-placed companies are within their industries.
 SWOT stands for strengths, weaknesses, opportunities, and threats.